biosails/pheniqs/docs/workflow.md

 The [**Tokenization and Transform Patterns**](tokenization) page provides a high-level view of how transform patterns are constructed and the output they provide.

 To configure Pheniqs for any particular workflow, it helps to have some idea about next-gen sequencing technology, adapters and barcode sets, Illumina's bcl2fastq softare, FASTQ and SAM file formats, and some general terminology.
-Please see the [**Background**](background.html) page for some tips on these if you are not familiar with these.

 # Vignettes